Welcome all seeking refuge from dogmatic lifestyle advice!

 Mesenteric fat in a mouse is a "depot [that] forms a glue-like web that supports the intestines".
 Adipose tissue growth occurs by two mechanisms:

-Thus the B/6J mouse becomes obese compared to the A/6 strain by hyperplasia of the mesenteric fat depot - type of visceral fat.
+Thus the B/6J mouse becomes obese compared to the A/6 strain by an increase in the number of visceral fat cells (the mesenteric fat depot).

 In the present study, we compared the effects of fat and sucrose separately and in combination on diabetes- and obesity-prone B/6J and diabetes- and obesity-resistant A/J mice.
 After 4 months, the feed efficiency ([FE] weight gained divided by calories consumed) did not differ across diets in A/J mice, but B/6J mice showed a significantly increased FE for fat.
 That is, B/6J mice gained more weight on high-fat diets without consuming more calories than A/J mice.
 The increase in FE was related to adipocyte hyperplasia in B/6J mice on high-fat diets.